 $(ii)$ Departure from Yang-Mills leads to violation of MaxE$\to$MaxE: Under formal deviations from $\kappa =1$ and the color Jacobi identity $c_s + c_t + c_u = 0$, and assuming that the Ward identity no longer applies (the external polarization vector can be shifted: $\epsilon_\mu \rightarrow \epsilon_\mu + \xi\, p_\mu$), we calculate the change of the entanglement of the final state.
 We find that only the Yang-Mills locus respects the MaxE$\to$MaxE behavior.

 There has been much recent work probing the intriguing correlation between symmetry and entanglement, and we end the Introduction by mentioning the broad contours of the literature.
-The fact that suppression of entanglement in 2-to-2 scattering can lead to the enhanced symmetries was pointed out by ~\cite{Beane:2018oxh,Low:2021ufv,McGinnis:2025brt}.
+The fact that suppression of entanglement in 2-to-2 scattering can lead to the enhanced symmetries was pointed out by ~\cite{Beane:2018oxh,Low:2021ufv,McGinnis:2025brt,McGinnis:2025xgt,McGinnis:2025iab}.
 The first discussion on the correlation between entanglement and emergent symmetries was in the context of low energy baryon scattering systems~\cite{Beane:2018oxh}.
-Subsequently, other scenarios were studied, including meson scattering~\cite{Hu:2024hex}, octet and decuplet baryons scattering~\cite{Liu:2022grf,Liu:2023bnr}, lowest-lying spin-3/2 baryons~\cite{Hu:2025jne} scattering, Higgs scattering in two-Higgs-doublet models (2HDMs)~\cite{Carena:2023vjc,Kowalska:2024kbs,Chang:2024wrx,Busoni:2025dns}, scattering mediated by heavy particles~\cite{Sou:2025tyf}, the area law in particle scattering~\cite{Low:2024mrk,Low:2024hvn}, understanding the pattern of flavor symmetry and weak mixing angles in the Standard Model~\cite{Thaler:2024anb,Liu:2025bgw} and the dynamics of electroweak phase transition~\cite{Liu:2025pny}.
-Recent discussions of entanglement in gauge theories occur in~\cite{Cervera-Lierta:2017tdt,Nunez:2025dch,Gargalionis:2025iqs, Nunez:2025xds}.
+Subsequently, other scenarios were studied, including meson scattering~\cite{Hu:2024hex}, octet and decuplet baryons scattering~\cite{Liu:2022grf,Liu:2023bnr}, lowest-lying spin-3/2 baryons~\cite{Hu:2025jne} scattering, quantum electrodynamics scattering processes~\cite{Blasone:2024dud, Blasone:2024jzv, Blasone:2025ddi, Blasone:2025tor}, Higgs scattering in two-Higgs-doublet models (2HDMs)~\cite{Carena:2023vjc,Kowalska:2024kbs,Chang:2024wrx,Busoni:2025dns}, scattering mediated by heavy particles~\cite{Sou:2025tyf}, forward scattering~\cite{Kowalska:2025qmf}, crossing symmetry in the scattering~\cite{McGinnis:2025xgt},the area law in particle scattering~\cite{Low:2024mrk,Low:2024hvn}, understanding the pattern of flavor symmetry and weak mixing angles in the Standard Model~\cite{Thaler:2024anb,Liu:2025bgw} and the dynamics of electroweak phase transition~\cite{Liu:2025pny}.
+Recent discussions of entanglement in gauge theories occur in~\cite{Cervera-Lierta:2017tdt,Cheung:2020uts,Nunez:2025dch,Gargalionis:2025iqs, Nunez:2025xds}.

 The rest of the paper is organized as follows.
 Sec.~\ref{sec:2_SU(N)map} lays out the basic setup of the entanglement power in the Hilbert space with adjoint representation.
 Then we explicitly computed the entanglement in Yang-Mills in Sec.~\ref{YMkins2}.
 The entanglement in the helicity space is discussed in Sec.~\ref{sec:entanle_hel}.
 Finally we summarize and conclude in Sec.~\ref{sec:conclusion}.